 Most of us snore at some point in our lives and around 45% of Brits are regular snorers.
-If you regularly wake up tired, with a dry mouth you could be one of nearly 30 million Brits that snore and if you regularly wake up tired and irritable because your partner or housemate snores – you will be one of the millions more also interested in finding out more about how snoring can be cured!
+If you regularly wake up tired, with a dry mouth you could be one of nearly 30 million Brits that snore.
+If you regularly wake up tired and irritable because your partner or housemate snores- read on.
+You will be one of the millions more also interested in finding out more about how snoring can be cured!
 You may also find the article How to Stop Snoring Permanently useful.